“Knuckling” - Understanding Leg Issues in Doberman Puppies: Carpal Laxity Syndrome

 What is Knuckling?

-Knuckling is a broader Symptom rather than a causal condition.
-This symptom presents as a dog walking on the tops of its paws instead of on its pads as it should normally.
-Since they’re walking on their knuckles, it’s called knuckeling.
+Within the context of CLS, knuckling is a non-specific clinical sign rather than a condition in itself.
+Knuckling is associated with CLS (Altunamaz & Guzel, 2006), but, as a symptom, can also be part of a variety of other health challenges with additional clinical signs (Amengual-Batle et al., 2018; Lee et al., 2022).
+In that sense, knuckling is a descriptive clinical sign, while CLS is one syndrome label used in puppies when that sign presents as this characteristic carpal deformity.
+In CLS, this symptom presents as a dog walking on the tops of its paws instead of on its pads as it normally should.
+Since they’re walking on their knuckles, it’s sometimes called knuckeling.
 This can be seen in one or more limbs and varies in severity.
 While knuckling can affect dogs of any breed, it is notably prevalent among fast-growing, larger breeds like Dobermans.
 In carpal laxity syndrome, knuckling is less seen as dragging the foot and knuckling straight under but more to the side based on the carpal area knuckling.
-Knuckling over, as in straight legs, but the paw hyper flexing so the dog walks on its knuckles can also occur, but with that type of knuckling, the cause may be different than CLS.
+Knuckling over, as in straight legs, but the paw hyper flexing so the dog walks on its knuckles can also occur, but with that type of knuckling, the reason may be different than CLS.
 When this straighter knuckling occurs, often seen in dogs past puppy ages, it is most often related to nervous system issues.

 What is Carpal Laxity Syndrome?